Fireflies (2014 film)

-Fireflies is a 2014 Bollywood drama film directed and produced by Sabal Singh Shekhawat.
+Fireflies is a 2018 Bollywood drama film, directed and produced by Sabal Singh Shekhawat.
+The language of the film is mostly in English.
 The film has an ensemble cast, which includes Rahul Khanna, Arjun Mathur, Shivani Ghai, Monica Dogra and Aadya Bedi.
+This film is written and produced by the director Sabal Singh.

 Plot summary

+The film is a story of a family having two brothers and a sister.
+Story based in lifestyle of Mumbai where they struggle for love, and companionship.